+Are you struggling with phone anxiety?
 When I first started working at office jobs, the usual tasks included setting up a voicemail greeting.
-I remember having a bit of phone anxiety, in particular when working in an open office format, as I felt everyone was listening and judging.
+I remember having a bit of phone anxiety.

 What Is Phone Anxiety?

 Phone anxiety is very real and can cause problems for you both in your personal life and at your job (if you must use the phone).

 It’s a vicious cycle.
 You fear certain things happening (mind going blank, voice shaking).